luqmanbarry/regional-dr-with-aws-efs/README.md

 Moreover, in this phase most if not all application deployments and network traffic will be directed at the Primary region.

-A a higher level, the procedure would look like this:
+At a higher level, the procedure would look like this:

 1. Provision the primary OpenShift cluster in region A.
 2. Provision the secondary OpenShift cluster in region B.